feudalnate/Original-Xbox-Data-Structures/EEPROM/README.md

 ##### Author self-notes
 - More research is required into the Misc.
 Flags bitflags, it is unknown if there are more.
 These flags are seemly based on the Xbox Dashboard offered features and there are many revisions of the Xbox Dashboard.

-- More research into the **Hardware** section on 1.6-1.6B revisions of the motherboard is required.
-The fields in this structure are much more related to hardware engineering knowledge and not programming knowledge.

 - More research into the "Thermal Sensor Calibration" and "Unused" fields stored in the **Unsectioned** section is required.